Permission Troubleshooting

 Reference: schemas/database-schema.md#/tables/signer_tx, schemas/entities.md#/definitions/Permission

-Issue 6: Permission Combination Produces Unexpected Value
+Issue 7: Permission Combination Produces Unexpected Value

 Symptom: Combining permissions produces wrong value

-Cause: Incorrect bitwise operation or value overflow
+Cause: Incorrect bitwise operation, using old values, or value overflow

 Diagnosis: